 My office makeover is officially complete and I am beyond ecstatic to (finally) share this with you.

 The goal I set for myself was to furnish 75% of my office with Facebook Marketplace finds.
 With that said, I’d like to acknowledge the MVP of this transformation.
 It’s something I usually take advantage of, but have been extremely grateful lately:

-Over the last 6 weeks, I spent a total of 26.5 hours driving to strangers homes throughout NJ, NY, PA and CT to haul their used stuff into my trunk.
+Over the last few weeks, I spent a total of 26.5 hours driving to strangers homes throughout NJ, NY, PA and CT to haul their used stuff into my trunk.

-One of my biggest concerns when I created this goal was not just relying on strangers to find everything I needed in a few weeks time, but also about creating a tasteful “secondhand” room while maintaining my personal style.
+One of my biggest concerns when I created this personal goal was not just relying on strangers to find everything on my list in a few weeks time, but also about creating a tasteful “secondhand” room while maintaining my personal style.

 Even though 75% of this room consists of secondhand items from strangers, I feel that I ultimately didn’t sacrifice my personal style and was able to bring together old items with their own story to create a fresh, new story.

 Forewarning – this is a lengthy post.
 After keeping the office a big mystery for the last few weeks, I had to fill this reveal with plenty of details and photos.
 And I hope it will make up for leaving you in suspense.

 Let’s move on to the reason why you’re here, shall we?

 I am obsessed with how these rooms rooms look side-by-side!